xsdk-project/xsdk-community-policies/package_policies/README.md

 software interoperability.

-+ Similarly, a package can become an **xSDK member package** if (1) it is an xSDK-compatible package, *and* (2) it uses or can be used by another package in the xSDK, and the connecting interface is regularly tested for regressions.
++ Similarly, a package can become an **xSDK member package** if (1) it is an xSDK-compatible package, *and* (2) it uses or can be used by another package in xSDK, and the connecting interface is regularly tested for regressions.

 Initially the requirements and process are informally presented; over time, if needed, we can begin to formalize them.
-Currently the xSDK includes seventeen popular numerical libraries:
+Currently xSDK includes seventeen popular numerical libraries:

 1. [AMReX][13]
 2. [DTK][14]